sammancoaching/website/society/membership.md

 The mission of the society is to support all technical coaches, not only members.
 You don't need to be a member to:

 * Use materials from the website in your work
-* Join the most discussion groups on Discord and post about any topics relevant to technical coaching
+* Join most discussion groups on Discord and post about any topics relevant to technical coaching
 * Attend open space discussions and other such meetings organised by the society
 * Contribute materials to the website, if a member is willing to collaborate with you to publish them there.